neokeld/deliverat/README.md

 | 7000 | Webflux websocket netty Cuisto   |
 | 8000 | Webflux websocket netty Commande |

+## French Touch

+Une commande is an order in French.
+Cuisto is a slang word to say cuisinier which means a chef.

 ## Music
 This repo was created listening to Asteroid - Time :guitar: